📣

 Architecture

-TiDB Cloud is a fully-managed Database-as-a-Service (DBaaS) that brings the flexibility and power of TiDB, an open-source HTAP (Hybrid Transactional and Analytical Processing) database, to Google Cloud and AWS.
+TiDB Cloud is a fully-managed Database-as-a-Service (DBaaS) that brings the flexibility and power of TiDB, an open-source HTAP (Hybrid Transactional and Analytical Processing) database, to Amazon Web Services (AWS), Google Cloud, Microsoft Azure, and Alibaba Cloud.

 TiDB is MySQL-compatible, making it easy to migrate and work with existing applications, while offering seamless scalability to handle everything from small workloads to massive, high-performance clusters.
 It supports both transactional (OLTP) and analytical (OLAP) workloads in one system, simplifying operations and enabling real-time insights.